mpi4py/mpi4py/docs/source/usrman/install.rst

 Using **distutils**
 -------------------

-*MPI for Python* uses a standard distutils-based buildsystem.
+*MPI for Python* uses a standard distutils-based build system.
 However, some distutils commands (like *build*) have additional options:

 * :option:`--mpicc=` : let you specify a special location or name for